Alpaca

 Current Team Members:

 Headshot of Dr. Brad TillDr.
 Bradley Till is a Bioinformatics Programmer in the VGL.
 He obtained his Ph.D. degree from the University of Oregon and worked as a Postdoctoral Researcher at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
 Before joining the VGL in 2020, Dr. Till conducted research in Austria and Chile.
-He collaborates on various equine and camelid genetics and genomics projects with the VGL research group.
+He collaborates on various genetics and genomics projects with the VGL research group.

 Past Team Members: